sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 ### Using the Glue42 CDN

-You can alternatively point to Glue42 JavaScript `npm` packages and files via the [Glue42 CDN](https://cdn.glue42.com/) by using URLs in the format:
+You can alternatively point to Glue42 JavaScript NPM packages and files via the [Glue42 CDN](https://cdn.glue42.com/) by using URLs in the format:

 ```html
 https://cdn.glue42.com/:package@:version/:file